SethRobertson/GitFixUm/0fixup.md

 read x x s; do git show $s | less; done` will show you the files, one at a time.

+Once you find the changes you are interested in, there are several ways you can proceed.  .
+You can `git reset --hard SHA` your current branch to the history and current state of that SHA (probably not recommended for stashes), you can `git branch newbranch SHA` to link the old history to a new branch name (also not recommended for stashes), you can `git stash apply SHA` (for the non-index commit in a git-stash), you can `git stash merge SHA` or `git cherry-pick SHA` (for either part of a stash or non-stashes), etc.

 <a name="undo_tip" />
 ## Undoing the last few git operations affecting HEAD/my branch's tip